-The Trump administration has declined to list 25 animals recommended for protection as “endangered” or “threatened” despite there being ample scientific evidence in support of this.
+The Trump administration has declined to list 25 animals recommended for protection as “endangered” or “threatened” despite there being plenty of scientific evidence in support of such protections.
 Among those failing to make the cut this time was the Pacific walrus, Barbour’s map turtle, the black-backed woodpecker, Kirtland’s snake and the San Felipe gambusia.

 According to a report authored by the Department of the Interior’s Fish and Wildlife Service (FWS), the protection of these animals is “not warranted at this time.”